-The decoration of the new roof was based on the five petal rose which was part of the cardinal's coat of arms; Borromini wrapped with roses also the very unusual central cap of the roof (which you can see in the image used as background for this page).
+The decoration of the new roof was based on the flower which was part of the cardinal's coat of arms; Borromini wrapped with flowers also the very unusual central cap of the roof (which you can see in the image used as background for this page).

 Today the church has a XIIth century appearance, but its history dates back to the Vth century and goes forward to the XVIIIth century.
-It was probably built before the Byzantine conquest of Rome when this part of the city was still supplied with water by many aqueducts; after these were broken the area fell into abandonment and the church was taken care of by hermits; in the XIIth century it was restored and decorated with paintings and a bell tower was added, but in the following centuries the lack of maintenance had a negative impact on the condition of the building.
-In 1517 S. Giovanni a Porta Latina became the titular see of a cardinal and this ensured its survival (you may wish to see it in a 1588 Guide to Rome).
+It was probably built before the Byzantine conquest of Rome when this part of the city was still supplied with water by many aqueducts; after these were broken the area fell into abandonment and the church was taken care of by hermits; in the XIIth century it was restored and decorated with paintings and a Romanesque bell tower was added.

-In the early XXth century the medieval paintings were discovered behind later additions: it was the starting point of a long restoration process which ended in the 1940s and which returned the church to its XIIth century appearance.
+In the early XXth century medieval paintings on the walls of the main nave were discovered behind later additions: it was the starting point of a long restoration process which ended in the 1940s and which returned the whole interior of the church to its assumed XIIth century appearance.

-The small monastery adjoining the church was rebuilt in the XVIIIth century and enlarged in the following one; S. Giovanni a Porta Latina lies behind it in a very picturesque small square.
+The small monastery adjoining the church was rebuilt in the XVIIIth century and enlarged in the 1940s.
+It houses the Institute of Charity of the Missionary College (Rosminian Fathers).

-Via Latina had limited importance, but nevertheless it was chosen as a site for erecting funerary monuments or building villas.
+Via Latina had limited importance, but nevertheless it was chosen by the ancient Romans as a site for erecting funerary monuments or building countryside residences.

 Today its initial stretch runs through a highly